alexgcsa/AutoMLC/README.md

 ## **Publications**

-If you use this project in your work, be aware of the details in the following papers and details:
+If you use this project in your work, be aware of the details in the following papers:

 1. **GA-Auto-MLC:**